Double Copy of Form Factors and Higgs Amplitudes: A mechanism of turning spurious poles in Yang-Mills into physical poles in gravity: Discussion

-.3cm {\it Acknowledgments.} We thank Henrik Johansson and Radu Roiban for enlightening discussions.
+.3cm {\it Acknowledgments.} We thank Gang Chen, Jin Dong, Song He, Congkao Wen, Mao Zeng and especially Henrik Johansson and Radu Roiban for enlightening discussions.
 This work is supported by the National Natural Science Foundation of China (Grants No.~11822508, 11935013, 12047502, 12047503, 11947301), and by the Key Research Program of the Chinese Academy of Sciences, Grant NO. XDPB15.

 \onecolumngrid